digunderground/secura/README.md

 Current Progress:
 - Personal install complete - making some minor updates and will pull the project out of beta.- 20250503
 - base proffie config is done and being finalized with wiring diagram - 20250503
 - bespoke stand for graflex + chassis - in testing
+- added a free open source saber stand for chassis and hilt under "extras"

 Past:
 - base F3d files uploaded for closed beta - 20250325